department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/cold-war-era.md

 ### What should I do now?

-Take the steps to make sure you’re taking care of your health:
+Take these steps to make sure you’re taking care of your health:

 <ol class="process">
 <li class="process-step list-one">